 A flow chart is shown in Figure 31.
-Treatment with CNI is associated with a high relapse rate on withdrawal, but the KDIGO guidelines note that their use could be considered in moderate risk patients as many will develop spontaneous remission, and CNI treatment could shorten the duration of proteinuria.
+Treatment with CNI is associated with a high relapse rate on withdrawal, but the KDIGO guidelines note that their use could be considered in moderate risk patients as many will develop spontaneous remission, and CNI could shorten the duration of proteinuria.
 The combination of CNI followed by rituximab is suggested in high-risk patients.
-In very high-risk patients, the guidelines advise use of cyclophosphamide plus glucocorticoids, as currently there is insufficient evidence that rituximab prevents the development of kidney failure.
+In very high-risk patients, the guidelines advise cyclophosphamide plus glucocorticoids, as currently there is insufficient evidence that rituximab prevents the development of kidney failure.

 Following release of the KDIGO guidelines, two trials have been published in MN.
-Firstly, the STARMEN trial demonstrated that treatment with cyclical corticosteroids and cyclophosphamide was superior to the combination of CNI followed by a single 1g rituximab dose at 6 months (to maintain remission), in inducing complete or partial remission and in maintaining patients in remission (26).
+Firstly, the STARMEN trial demonstrated that treatment with cyclical corticosteroids and cyclophosphamide was superior to the combination of CNI followed by a single 1g rituximab dose at 6 months (to maintain remission), in inducing complete or partial remission and in maintaining patients in remission (24).
 The number of serious adverse events did not differ significantly between the two groups, although the number of non-serious adverse events was higher in the corticosteroid-cyclophosphamide group.
-Secondly, the RI-CYCLO pilot study compared cyclical corticosteroids-cyclophosphamide with two doses of 1g rituximab 2 weeks apart, and found no significant difference in remission rates or adverse events between the two groups (27).
+Secondly, the RI-CYCLO pilot study compared cyclical corticosteroids-cyclophosphamide with two doses of 1g rituximab 2 weeks apart, and found no significant difference in remission rates or adverse events between the two groups (25).
 This was a descriptive study that recruited a small number of patients, and therefore was not powered to show superiority.
 Leucopoenia and infectious complications were more common in the corticosteroid-cyclophosphamide arm, and infusion reactions were more common in the rituximab arm.
-Therefore, this recent evidence confirms the efficacy of cyclical corticosteroids-cyclophosphamide in high-risk MN and that rituximab is a viable alternative (28).
-We refer the readers to the recent NHS England commissioning policy published in October 2022 (29).
+Therefore, this recent evidence confirms the efficacy of cyclical corticosteroids-cyclophosphamide in high-risk MN and that rituximab is a viable alternative (26).
+We refer the readers to the recent NHS England commissioning policy published in October 2022 (27).

 CNI remain a 3rd line treatment in high risk patients, due to the high rates of relapse on withdrawal and nephrotoxicity associated with long-term use.
-Based on the above, the role of CNI with or followed by rituximab seems uncertain, but may be considered in high risk patients with MN who have preserved renal excretory function, where alkylating agents or steroids are contraindicated.
+Based on the above, we do not recommend use of CNI followed by rituximab in high risk patients with MN.